 In the summer of 2009, the gravel floor of the (new) Savoonga airport snow removal equipment building (SREB) was excavated in preparation for installation of a new concrete floor.
-Contaminated soil was placed in supersacks pending approval of disposal method.
+Contaminated soil was placed in supersacks pending approval of disposal method, and then transported to airport for incorporation in the apron.
 DRO and RRO above cleanup levels were documented in the excavated soil.
 The new SREB, on the runway apron, should not be confused with the old SREB, which is ~0.3 Mile N/NE of the runway.

 |Action Date||Action||Description||DEC Staff|

 |6/23/2009||Site Added to Database||A new site has been added to the database||Mitzi Read|

 |8/4/2009||Update or Other Action||Sam Meyer (DOT M&O) provided a June 2009 Diesel Cleanup Plan that was prepared for by Brice Environmental, Inc. by Environemntal Compliance Consultants, Inc. and associated emails from on-site workers discussing the excavation.
 The emails indicate the excavation extended to a depth of about 6 inches and that a membrane was present somewhere below that depth.
 According to the emails, the majority of the contamination was removed, and sample results from the excavated material contained DRO up to 1030 mg/kg and RRO up to 5000 mg/kg.||Janice Wiegers|